When to Rebalance BTRFS Partitions

 - Calculate the chunk size: smaller of (7474450432 * 0.10) or 1073741824 = 747,445,043

 - Compare these two values: 754,012,160 > 747,445,043

-Since the difference is greater than the chunk size, the check is True and space may be freed by running a rebalance.
-If both checks fail, a rebalance is needed.
-If only this check fails, a rebalance is not needed.
+Because the difference is greater than the chunk size, the check is True and you might free space by running a rebalance.
+If both checks fail, you need to rebalance.
+If only this check fails, you do not need to rebalance.

-Although the BTRFS file system does not have a built-in garbage collection facility, a reasonable analog of this capability can be created by periodically examining the BTRFS statistics.
-When the amount of space allocated by BTRFS becomes large and it is likely that running a rebalance can free up some space (both checks are true), a rebalance should be run.
+Although the BTRFS file system does not have a built-in garbage collection facility, you can create a reasonable analog of this capability by periodically examining the BTRFS statistics.
+When the amount of space allocated by BTRFS becomes large and it is likely that running a rebalance can free up some space (both checks are true), you should run a rebalance.
 This can prevent the system from getting into a situation where BTRFS allocates the entire partition, but only a small portion of the disk is in use.